grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/state/README.md

 ### Package [fpinscala.state.rand](rand/)
 * A reimplementation of package rngStandalone using fpinscala.state.State.
+* Rand class represents a "Random Variable" while "RNG" a value from the underlying probability domain space.
+* Given a RNG, a Rand produces a definite value.
+* Random variable as in probablity theory.

 ### Program [candyMachine](exerciseCode/candyMachine.scala)
 * Standalone application to model a candy dispensing machine.